mlanin/laravel-extend-seeder/README.md

 You'll then need to run `composer install` or `composer update` to download it and have the autoloader updated.

-Once it is installed you don't have to register any ServiceProvider, Facade or publish any configs.
+Once it was installed you don't have to register any ServiceProvider, Facade or publish any configs.

 All you have to do is to extend your base Seeder class with `\Lanin\CsvSeeder\CsvSeeder` and you are good to go!